-- Preliminary exam schedule will be produced and instructors will gain access to view schedule prior to its release.
+- Preliminary exam schedule will be produced and instructors will gain access to view schedule.
 This will occur at the end of September (for December exams) and at the end of January (for April exams).

 - Final exam schedule is released to the campus community in October (for December exams) or February (for April exams).

 - Once final exams have been written, instructors must submit the final grades (maximum 5 business days after the exam).

 The exams office uses the information collected to build the exam schedule.
 It is particularly important that instructors report any common exams (two or more sections or classes writing the same exam at the same time and day) on the exam info sheet.
 If you cannot access the exam info sheet, then please contact your department to ensure you have been added as an instructor in the system.

 Classes numbered 898 and higher are scheduled by instructors and not by the exams office and, therefore, do not require an examination info sheet completed.

 Once the exams office has scheduled final examinations for a term, instructors wanting to change the date and/or time of their final examination must obtain the consent of all students (100% of the class) according to procedures established by the registrar, as well as authorization from the department head, or dean in non-departmentalized colleges.
 The exams office will then try to accommodate this approved change but due to many constraints may not be able to do so.